 - Foreign exchange trading

-Ally generally has low fees for all its banking products and service.
-While its best services are in the world of banking and lending, the convenience factor of having your investments with the same institution is worth considering.
+Ally Bank generally has low fees for all its banking products and services.
+While its best features are the checking and savings accounts, it might be worth researching the company’s other products.
+The convenience factor of having your investments and loans with the same bank might make it a smart decision.

 However, for investing and lending, you should consider comparison shopping with other banks or platforms like Robinhood or M1 Finance.
 You can also check out our list of best online brokers to help you make an informed decision.